KarlaGN/Coursera_Capstone/BusinessProblem.md

 The right property for a client is not only the one that falls within their budget, but it also should be in a neighborhood that matches the client’s preferences.
 For example, if a client does not like noisy areas and has a family with young children, he/she would probably want a neighborhood without many bars or nightclubs around and lots of public parks and family restaurants instead.

-This project with leverage Foursquare location and venue data to find the neighborhoods that best match a client’s preferences for a real estate agency in Toronto.
+This project will leverage Foursquare location and venue data to find the neighborhoods that best match a client’s preferences for a real estate agency in Toronto.

 _**The audience:** Toronto real estate agency and their clients._</br>
 _**The problem:** Finding the right neighborhood for their clients._</br>